gbdev/pandocs/content/Video_Display.md

 [LCDC bit 0](#lcdc-0-bg-window-display-priority), except on CGB in CGB Mode, where it's always drawn.

-### The Window
+### Window

-Besides background, there is also a "window" overlaying the background.
-The window is not scrollable, that is, it is always displayed starting from its left upper corner.
-The location of a window on the screen can be adjusted via WX and WY registers.
-Screen coordinates of the top left corner of a window are WX-7,WY.
-The tiles for the window are stored in the Tile Data Table.
-Both the Background and the window share the same Tile Data Table.
+Besides the Background, there is also the Window overlaying the Background.
+The Window is not scrollable, that is, it is always displayed starting from its top left corner.
+The location of the Window on the screen can be adjusted via the WX and WY registers.
+The screen coordinates of the top left corner of the Window are WX-7,WY.
+The tiles for the Window are stored in the Tile Data Table.
+Both the Background and the Window share the same Tile Data Table.

-Whether the window is displayed can be toggled using [LCDC bit 5](#lcdc-5-window-display-enable).
-Enabling the window makes [Mode 3](#lcd-status-register) slightly longer on scanlines where it's visible.
+Whether the Window is displayed can be toggled using [LCDC bit 5](#lcdc-5-window-display-enable).
+Enabling the Window makes [Mode 3](#lcd-status-register) slightly longer on scanlines where it's visible.
 (See [above](#ff4a-wy-window-y-position-r-w-ff4b-wx-window-x-position-minus-7-r-w)
-for the definition of "when the window is visible".)
+for the definition of "when the Window is visible".)

 # VRAM Banks (CGB only)